ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Profile-directed Comparison {#sec-compare-profile}

 A profile may specify handling for new CBOR tagged Reference Values.
-The profile must specify how to compare the CBOR tagged Reference Value against the ACS.
+The profile must specify how to compare the CBOR tagged Reference Value against the APS.

 Note that the verifier may compare Reference Values in any order, so the comparison should not be stateful.